 Before discussing Wideband sensors it should be noted that whilst the Wideband sensor is sometimes termed 'Planar', Bosch make a narrowband sensor that also has a planar construction.
 Instead of the solid electrolyte of the Zirconia types, this is replaced by ceramic laminate layers, and these laminate layers are silk-screen printed to configure them.
 The big advantage with this method of construction is that the heater can be buried within the sensor layers, thus making the sensor heat up to operating temperature much more quickly.

-The current generation of sensors are termed Wideband, Planar, UEGO or 'A/F ratio sensors' (Air/Fuel ratio sensors).
-They are much better at gauging exactly how much Oxygen is in the exhaust stream, rather than the simple switching action of the narrowband sensors.
+The current generation of five wire sensors are termed Wideband, Planar, UEGO or 'A/F ratio sensors' (Air/Fuel ratio sensors).
+They are much better at gauging exactly how much Oxygen is in the exhaust stream, rather than the simple switching action of the earlier narrowband sensors.
 The term 'planar' comes from the shape of the sensing element which is a flat strip (plane), rather than the thimble shape of traditional sensors.

 Figure 11 - Cutaway view of a planar wideband sensor